Emerson McMillin: Personal life

 McMillin married Isabel Morgan and she died after his death in 1922.
 They had four children: Marion McMillin, Estelle McMillin Traverso, Maud McMillin, Emerson McMillin II.

-Following George Crocker's death in 1909, McMillin bought his 1907 home, the Crocker Mansion, a 45,000 square feet house at Mahwah, New Jersey, designed by the architect James Brite.
+Following George Crocker's death in 1909, McMillin bought his 1907 home, the Crocker Mansion, a 45,000 sqft house at Mahwah, New Jersey, designed by the architect James Brite.
 He was an art collector of "unusual discernment," and Thomas E. Kirby described McMillin's painting collection sold in January 1913 as the finest collection of American and foreign pictures ever sold in the United States.
 At the 1913 sale, his Orpheus and Eurydice by Jean-Baptiste-Camille Corot was sold for $75,200.

 McMillin died of pneumonia on May 30, 1922, in Mahwah, New Jersey.
 In late October 1924, the furnishings from the Crocker-McMillin mansion were auctioned, with profits reaching $185,000 on the third day of sales.
 Among the items were rare paintings and rugs.
 His grandson, Emerson McMillin 3d, died in New York at the age of 41 in 1935, and was survived by his mother Baroness Traverso of Florence, Italy, and his wife Olga Kohler McMillin of the Hotel St. Regis.